Rondout, New York: Blizzard of 1888

 The Blizzard of ‘88 was one of the worst storms to ever strike the eastern seaboard.
 It started on Sunday morning, March 11, 1888, and the storm continued to rage until Monday midnight.
 Although there were only about two or three feet of snow, gale force winds that reached 60 MPH left snowdrifts as high as 10 to 20 feet.
 During the storm, a rare “blowout tide” (extreme ebbs caused by strong offshore winds which drain inshore shallows – the opposite of a storm-surge) drained the Rondout Creek enough that boats were grounded on the creek bottom.
 The ferry boat was hard aground and the Norwich was keeled over to one side.
 The stage to Ellenville left the Rondout at the usual time but nothing was heard from the stage the next day.
 The only thing authorities could do was assume that the stage was stuck in the snow someplace and that the passengers were safe.
 The stage from Ellenville reached Hurley that Monday and stayed until the next day when the driver returned to Rondout with only one sleigh bob.

 By the turn of the century it was more efficient and economical to ship coal by rail, and the seasonal canal became obsolete.
 Portland cement replaced blue stone in building and paving.
 As less material was shipped the port of Rondout declined.

 The Kingston-Port Ewen Suspension Bridge at the foot of Wurts Street was completed in 1921.
-It crosses the Rondout Creek to link Roundout to Port Ewen.
+It crosses the Rondout Creek to link Rondout to Port Ewen.
 For decades, those who wished to cross the creek had to embark on a chain ferry named the Riverside, nicknamed the "Skillypot", a derivative of a Dutch word for tortoise.

 Prosperity revived briefly with boatbuilding during World War II as three shipyards operated with large work crews building naval vessels.

 Construction of the John T. Loughran Bridge over the Esopus Creek required the demolition of a few blocks of the West Strand neighborhood on the north side.
 This rallied preservationists to get the decaying area designated a historic district.
 A portion of Rondout's former town center has survived intact and is part of the Rondout-West Strand Historic District.